puppetlabs/puppet-docs/source/puppet/3.7/reference/config_important_settings.markdown

     * Run `sudo puppet cert clean <MASTER'S CERTNAME>`.
     * Run `sudo puppet cert generate <MASTER'S CERTNAME> --dns_alt_names <ALT NAME 1>,<ALT NAME 2>,...`.
     * Re-start the Puppet master service.
+* [`environment_timeout`][environment_timeout] --- For better performance, you can set this to `unlimited` and make refreshing the Puppet master a part of your standard code deployment process.
+See [the timeout section of the Configuring Environments page][configuring_timeout] for more details.
 * [`environmentpath`][environmentpath] --- Set this to `$confdir/environments` to enable directory environments.
 See [the page on directory environments][environments] for details.
 * [`basemodulepath`][basemodulepath] --- A list of directories containing Puppet modules that can be used in all environments.
 [See the modulepath page][modulepath_dir] for details.
     * If [directory environments][environments] are disabled, the [`modulepath`][modulepath] setting controls the final modulepath.
 You can also set `modulepath` in [environment.conf][].